mediweb/realm-cocoa/README.md

 - **Have a bug to report?** [Open a GitHub issue](https://github.com/realm/realm-cocoa/issues/new).
 If possible, include the version of Realm, a full log, the Realm file, and a project that shows the issue.
 - **Have a feature request?** [Open a GitHub issue](https://github.com/realm/realm-cocoa/issues/new).
 Tell us what the feature should do and why you want the feature.

+## Building Realm for Xcode 12.2 or newer

+Since Realm 5.x is no longer being supported in order to support newer versions of Xcode use these build instructions.

+* Clone this repo from git, checkout the v5.5.0 tag.
+* Update submodules to download required dependencies: `git submodule update --init --recursive`.
+* Run `sh build.sh clean`.
+* Run `sh build.sh ios-swift`.
+* Replace the Realm.framework and RealmSwift.framework files in Xcode project.

 ## Building Realm

 In case you don't want to use the precompiled version, you can build Realm yourself from source.